Categories

 Musicality Concepts in Ballet — A Pro-Level Intensive Workshop Series with Hannah Werbel:

-• Wednesday, October 29, 2025 from 8 to 10 pm ET: Using the Floor to Absorb vs. Generate Energy
+• Wednesday, October 29, 2025: Using the Floor to Absorb vs. Generate Energy

-• Saturday, November 1, 2025 from 6 to 8 pm ET: Proprioception vs. Interoception, Dancing from the Inside Out
+• Saturday, November 1, 2025: Proprioception vs. Interoception, Dancing from the Inside Out

 Sensory Beyond Sight, a Choreographic Workshop Series with Davian “DJ” Robinson